portfedh/portfolio_grafana/README.md

 # echo "${VENV}"
 ```

-- Modify the 'VENV' variable and add the path to your python virtual environment or python executable.
+- Modify the 'VENV' variable and add the path to your python virtual environment or your python executable.

 - Now delete the line with the following text: